-In 2020 and beyond, the success of organizations will heavily depend upon how well they manage and analyze data to make better business decisions, which AI and ML will enable them to do, says Alex Ough, Senior CTO Architect.
+In 2020 and beyond, the success of organisations will heavily depend upon how well they manage and analyse data to make better business decisions, which AI and ML will enable them to do, says Alex Ough, Senior CTO Architect.

-AI and ML will help organizations with Disaster Recovery/Business Continuity (DR/BC) as well, adds Joseph George, Vice President of Product Management.
-For example, an organization’s backup vendor might apply ML algorithms to analyze the customer’s backup statistics and metrics for improved operations and to more quickly identify ransomware or malware attacks.
-Recovery execution can become more intelligent and automated, taking into account considerations in the recovery process that are unique to a particular organization.
+AI and ML will help organisations with Disaster Recovery/Business Continuity (DR/BC) as well, adds Joseph George, Vice President of Product Management.
+For example, an organisation’s backup vendor might apply ML algorithms to analyse the customer’s backup statistics and metrics for improved operations and to more quickly identify ransomware or malware attacks.
+Recovery execution can become more intelligent and automated, taking into account considerations in the recovery process that are unique to a particular organisation.

 To leverage AI and ML, companies will need skilled talent in such areas as security (especially related to containers and serverless architectures) and automated testing for resilience as part of a Continuous Integration/Continuous Delivery (CI/CD) pipeline, says Todd Loeppke, Lead CTO Architect.
 At the same time, traditional data architect and business analyst roles will evolve into data engineers, data scientists, and machine learning architects.

-But organizations can face obstacles in hiring for these skills, given the tight job market and strong competition.
-As a result, organizations must “learn how to efficiently propagate the knowledge and skills they have to cover the AI and ML skills shortage,” says Loeppke.
+But organisations can face obstacles in hiring for these skills, given the tight job market and strong competition.
+As a result, organisations must “learn how to efficiently propagate the knowledge and skills they have to cover the AI and ML skills shortage,” says Loeppke.
 “If done correctly, this can help companies better define technical career paths, which is often a secondary priority for them.”